scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 ..
 After each set of samples from the *active sample set* we will either have new variables whose distributions are well-defined or will have sampled all of the variables in the graph for that trial [#]_.

-After each set of samples from the active sample set, we will either have new variables whose distributions are well-defined or will have sampled all of the variables in the graph for that trial.
+After sampling the active sample set, we will either have new variables whose distributions are well-defined or will have sampled all of the variables in the graph for that trial.

 .. .. [#] One potential worry is the case of disconnected graphs (i.e., graphs that can be divided into at least 2 disjoint sets of nodes where there will be no edges between nodes of different sets).
 However, because disconnected subgraphs of a :sc:`dag` will also be :sc:`dag`\s, we can count on at least one orphan existing for each of those graphs, and thus we will be able to sample from all disconnected subgraph by following the same algorithm above (they will just be sampled in parallel).